 The Dolby Atmos Renderer licensed as the Dolby Atmos Production Suite is designed to be run on the same Mac as the DAW.
 This configuration was originally intended primarily for use in offline editorial, sound design/composition, offline Re-renders and QC purposes.
 It is also suitable for mastering duties when installed on an appropriately configured Mac.

 There are benefits and tradeoffs of running the Dolby Atmos Renderer internally compared to externally on a dedicated RMW.

 Using the Dolby Atmos Renderer internally on the same workstation as the DAW is a less expensive option, as a complete Dolby Atmos workstation is contained in one computer instead of two.
 However, there are limitations:

 - General System Overhead.
 Running the DAW and Dolby Atmos Renderer concurrently can tax the CPU.
 This is especially true with complex content (i.e., high-track counts, very active panning automation, and a lot of plug-ins running natively).
 Storage configuration is also a factor as disc read/write speeds can be an issue.

-- There is no external clock to WC or Video Reference for the Renderer.
+- There is no external WC or Video Reference for the Renderer.

 - There is no speaker EQ functionality within the Renderer.
 This means that external hardware/software may be required for room tuning.